intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/docker/text_generation/README.md

 ### Start NeuralChat Service
 Use the following command to start NeuralChat Text Generation service.

-The example of starting a `chat` service is represented as below.
+#### Example of `Chat` Service.

 Make sure the specified `port` is available, and `device` is correctly set.